dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

     ![Picture 1](../Media/add-machine-eval-lab-new.png)

-1. Device setup is starting.
-This process may take more than 2-3 hours, so please wait for it to complete.
-Afterward, try refreshing the page.
+    >**Note:** Device setup is underway.
+This process may exceed 24 hours, so please be patient.
+After completion, refresh the page.
+Proceed to the next step only when the status displays **Active**.

-    >**Note:**

 1. See the status of test devices, the risk and exposure levels, and the status of simulator installations by selecting the Devices tab.

     ![Picture 1](../Media/test-device.png)

 ### Task 3: Threat simulator scenarios

+In this task, explore Threat Simulator scenarios: Simulated cyber threats for assessing and enhancing security resilience.

 1. On the **Overview (1)** page of **Your evaluation lab**, select **Create simulation (2)**.